Senior Resources » 7 Best Vacation Spots for Seniors with Limited Mobility in 2026

 Myrtle Beach, South Carolina

 Why you’ll love it: Myrtle Beach has accessible attractions in spades!
-The Carolina Opry boasts wheelchair-accessible seating and accommodations for guests with disabilities.
+The Carolina Opry has wheelchair-accessible seating and accommodations for guests with disabilities.
 Anglers might be interested to know that Cherry Grove Pier and Springmaid Pier are both wheelchair-accessible.
-Additionally, the Hollywood Wax Museum Entertainment Center, Captain Hook’s Adventure Golf, The Skywheel, and Ripley’s Aquarium are accessible to all tourists.
-Of course, seniors with low mobility can also visit the beach!
-Not only does Myrtle Beach City offer handicap-friendly beach access points, but they also provide complimentary beach wheelchairs for anyone who needs them!
+The Hollywood Wax Museum Entertainment Center, Captain Hook’s Adventure Golf, The Skywheel, and Ripley’s Aquarium are also accessible to all tourists.
+Not only does Myrtle Beach City offer handicap-friendly beach access points, but it also has complimentary beach wheelchairs for anyone who needs them!

 Handicap-accessible hotels: DoubleTree Resort by Hilton Myrtle Beach Oceanfront is comfortable, affordable, and accessible.
 Other wheelchair-friendly hotels include the Grande Cayman and Seaside Resorts!